RostigerDagmer/bevy_strand_rasterizer/README.md

-# Fibr
+# Fiber
 ### Strand Software Rasterizer (Bevy)

 This crate is a Bevy plugin that implements a **compute-based software rasterizer for strand geometry**.
-The runtime path is: prepass/work setup -> shadow + shading -> strand raster -> composite.
+The runtime path is: prepass/work setup -> shadow -> shadow-stampback | shading -> strand raster -> composite.

 ## Repo map (quick)